shiri-naeiim/shiri-naeiim.github.io/README.md

  2. no
  3. yes
  4. no
-no answer reason : Because it is personal information and you must respect every one privavy
+no answer reason: Because it is personal information and you must respect every one privacy

 Exercise 9